gonzalday/ProteinSeqAnalysis/README.md

 Multiple querys (on multifasta file) and multiple GenBank files usage supported.

 ## Requirements
-This program requires Blastp, Muscle, Biopython and Matplotlib.
+This program requires Python 3.x, Blastp, Muscle, Biopython and Matplotlib.

 ## Usage
 Install the program cloning the package from this GitHub repository, which contains all the program modules.
 Then, locate the program folder and type on the command line, for example: